thomaspark/bootswatch/README.md

 Usage
 -----
 Head over to [Bootswatch](http://bootswatch.com) and download the `bootstrap.min.css` file associated with a theme.
+Replace Bootstrap's stylesheet with this file.

-In Bootstrap’s CSS directory, you’ll find a stylesheet in full (`bootstrap.css`) and minified (`bootstrap.min.css`) forms.
-Rename them or move them to a safe place, and replace with the downloaded file.
-If you ever change your mind, simply drop in another theme or switch back to the original.
+The themes are also hosted on [BootstrapCDN](http://www.bootstrapcdn.com/).

 For use with Rails, check out [bootswatch-rails](https://github.com/maxim/bootswatch-rails) (Sass) and [twitter-bootswatch-rails](https://github.com/scottvrosenthal/twitter-bootswatch-rails) (LESS).